TuringLang/Turing.jl/docs/src/using-turing/performancetips.md

 Note that you can use `@code_warntype` to find types in your model definition that the compiler cannot infer.
 They are marked in red in the Julia REPL.

-For example consider the following simple program:
+For example, consider the following simple program:

 ```julia
 @model function tmodel(x)